Deadly Strikes On Gaza, Lebanon As Israel Faces Aid Deadline - UrduPoint

 Rescuers in the Gaza Strip said 13 children were among 30 people killed by Israeli strikes in the territory's north.

-The first strike early Sunday hit a house in Jabalia, killing at least 25 people including 13 children and injuring more than 30, Gaza's civil defence agency said.
+The first hit a house in Jabalia, killing at least 25 people including 13 children and injuring more than 30, Gaza's civil defence agency said.

 At around 6:00 am, "there was a very huge explosion" at the Alloush family home, said relative Abdullah al-Najjar.